Why is Earthly Legacy Non-profit?

 According to The Cost of Death 2.0 Report, 2023, around 33% of Australians over 50 years who have paid for a funeral experienced some financial hardship due to the costs incurred.
 Of those, 66% stated that it took months to recover financially.

-To correct this injustice and to provide equity for those in the lowest socioeconomic brackets, Teresa founded Earthly Legacy as a non-profit organisation that would charge a fair price for human composting to those who can afford it and direct all profits and donated funds to compost the poor and destitute, thereby increasing Earthly Legacy’s social and environmental impact.
+To correct this injustice and to provide equity for those in the lowest socioeconomic brackets, Teresa founded Earthly Legacy as a non-profit organisation that would charge a fair price for human composting to those who can afford it and direct all profits and donated funds to compost financially disadvantaged people, thereby increasing Earthly Legacy’s social and environmental impact.